Each year, C3E Ambassadors select the winners who are then recognized for their work at the C3E Symposium.

 What is the deadline for award nomination submissions?

-The 2024 C3E Awards cycle closed on February 15, 2024.
+The 2025 C3E Awards cycle is now open and will close on February 13, 2025.
 Follow @C3E_EnergyWomen or join our mailing list to receive updates.

 Who may submit nominations?